draios/infra-action-patch-upstream/README.md

 - `upstream_ref`: The upstream ref, can be: branch, tag, sha, if not provided last semver tag will be grabbed automatically.
 - `upstream_tag_regex`: Regex to use while checking the last upstream versions.
 - `upstream_remove_files`: Line separated list of files to remove from upstream repository.
-- `upstream_copy`: Line separated pair of source directory from upstream and destinations.
+- `upstream_copy`: Line separated pair of source directory from upstream repository and destinations.
 The fields are passed as is to the cp command.

 ## Outputs